 Listed property is a specific type of personal property in a business.
-The rules for deducting expenses associated with purchase and use of listed property for you and your employees for business purposes are different from the rules for other types of property.
+The rules for deducting expenses associated with the purchase and use of listed property for you and your employees for business purposes are different from the rules for other types of property.

-What is Listed Property?
+What Is Listed Property?

-Listed property is property that is used by employees or owners in a business which can also be used for personal purposes.
+Listed property is business property that is used by employees or owners in a business which can also be used for personal purposes.
 The types of listed property include:

 - Passenger automobiles weighing 6,000 pounds or less